Horse Riding Cairns

 - 2-Point contact on Saddles – All saddles should have at least one main girth (underbelly) strap and one back-up safety attachment.

-- Lesson and Ability of Riders – All customers should have a comprehensive safety lesson and be questioned to their ability and how much prior experience they have had.
+- Lesson and Ability of Riders – All customers should have a comprehensive safety lesson and be questioned about their ability and how much prior experience they have had.

 - This should be recorded in writing and forms part of the AHIC Waiver form.

-- Emergency Procedures – Emergency procedures should be clearly displayed on the property and regular practices held.
-In addition suitable facilities should be located nearby, e.g ambulance station.
+- Emergency Procedures – Emergency procedures should be clearly displayed on the property, and regular practices held.
+Also, suitable facilities should be located nearby, e.g. ambulance station.

 - All horse riding operators should maintain both Public Liability and Personal Accident Cover to Australian Government standards.
-This certificate should be regularly checked by agents.
+Agents should regularly check this certificate.